 These emotional support services focus on the often complex nature of emotions around fertility treatment.
 We can help you:

-An appointment with Dr. Klock or Dr. Lawson is scheduled for you as part of the IVF registration process, when using donor sperm, eggs, or when using a gestational carrier.
-However, there are other times where appointments could be beneficial to you.
-These include:
+An appointment with one of our providers is scheduled for you as part of the in vitro fertilization registration process, as well as when choosing to use donor sperm or donor eggs, or a gestational carrier.

-Patients may be referred to Dr. Klock or Dr. Lawson by a healthcare provider, or they may self-refer.
-Call 312.695.7269 to schedule an appointment and to ask about your insurance coverage for out-patient mental health benefits.
+Call 312.695.7269 to schedule an appointment and to ask about your insurance coverage for outpatient mental health benefits.